sungsoo-ahn/2025/_posts/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks.md

 ---
 layout: distill
-title: Multi-Resolution Training Improves Robustness Against Adversarial Attacks
+title: Multi-resolution training improves robustness against adversarial attacks
 description: Deep neural networks (DNNs) are now central to critical tasks like traffic sign recognition in autonomous vehicles.
-However, their known vulnerability to adversarial attacks—small but deliberately crafted input perturbations—poses serious risks.
-To address this, we propose **multi-resolution training**, a novel method that utilizes lower-resolution information from input images to retain essential features while filtering out adversarial noises.
-Our approach integrates custom downsampling and upsampling layers within CNNs to enhance robustness.
+However, their vulnerability to adversarial attacks—small but deliberately crafted input perturbations—poses serious risks.
+To address this, we propose multi-resolution training, a novel method that utilizes lower-resolution information from input images to retain essential features while filtering out adversarial noises.
+Our approach integrates custom downsampling and upsampling layers into DNNs to enhance robustness.
 Testing on various DNNs shows effective enhancements in resilience against adversarial attacks, making this technique a promising solution for safer real-world applications.

 date: 2025-04-28